Whether you’re planning a visit, researching, or just curious about this amazing church, we have everything you need to know about Westminster Abbey.

 Where in London is Westminster Abbey?

-Westminster Abbey, formally known as the Collegiate Church of Saint Peter at Westminster, is located in the City (Borough) of Westminster in London.
-You will find it close to the River Thames, Houses of Parliament, and Buckingham Palace.
-It’s definitely worth adding it to your London itinerary!
+Westminster Abbey, formally known as the Collegiate Church of Saint Peter at Westminster, is located in the City (Borough) of Westminster in central London.

 Check out our blog offering a sample London itinerary if you’re feeling overwhelmed with the options.